In this Article

 See that you get at least two servings of proteins per day.
 Eggs are a rich source of protein, alongside dairy products like cottage cheese.
 So are fish, meats, nuts, poultry, milk, and peanut butter.

 7. Other Foods

-Feeling nauseous or having morning sickness is likely to last through the first trimester.
-So, you might also want to keep some stomach-friendly food items handy such as ginger ale, crackers, pretzels, and flavored popsicles.
+Nausea and morning sickness is likely to last through the first trimester.
+So, you might also want to keep some stomach-friendly food items handy, such as ginger ale, crackers, pretzels, and flavoured popsicles.

 - Fish with mercury content such as swordfish, king mackerel, and shark